 In each area or sector, what is most important is good planning, policies, and its execution and making the necessary changes according to the demands or requirements of the company.

-The legal profession is the growing profession.
+The legal profession is a growing profession.
 Hence, It is undergoing various changes as it has been extended to company law, litigation, etc.

 A career in Indian Judiciary